 What Is User Awareness Training?

 User awareness training is an education activity whose aim is to teach employees about cybersecurity.
-It provides cybersecurity education for employees, so they have the information they need to avoid the many dangers that lurk online, including malware, phishing, man-in-the-middle attacks, eavesdropping attacks, and others.
+It provides cybersecurity training and education for employees, so they have the information they need to avoid the many dangers that lurk online, including malware, phishing, man-in-the-middle attacks, eavesdropping attacks, and others.

 The importance of user awareness training has increased exponentially in the last decade because employees now face a much broader range of cyber threats than ever before, many of which, such as ransomware, are capable of inflicting massive damage to the entire organization.